jcalvosanchez/katas/romanNumbers/README.md

 ## Description of the Solution:

-Each branch contains a solution to this problem.

-- **Master**.
-At the moment, it contains a very old solution provided using Java8 with an old Spring Test solution using jUnit.
+This is a very old implementation of this solution using the standards and best practices from 2016

+- Java 8
+- Spring Test 2.5
+- jUnit 4.8

 ### License:
 This project is licensed under the MIT License.